stoermelder/vcvrack-packone/docs/Transit.md

 ### Write-mode: saving snapshots

-Write-mode is used to save snapshots in TRANSIT after some parameters have been bound: A snapshot consists of the values all bound parameters are currently set to.
+Write-mode is used to save snapshots in TRANSIT after some parameters have been bound: A snapshot consists of the values all parameters of modules are currently set to.
 You enter write-mode by flipping the switch on the bottom to the _W_-position.
 To store a snapshot simply short press one of the 12 snapshot-buttons and the LED on a snapshot-button is lit in red when a slot is in use.
 To clear a snapshot long-press the button.

 ![TRANSIT write-mode](./Transit-write.gif)